BSc Medical Microbiology 36 months Undergraduate Programme By University of Bristol |TopUniversities

 On Campus

-In your first year, you will gain a broad understanding of biomedical science and take units in microbiology and diseases caused by microorganisms.
+In your first year, you will gain a broad understanding of biomedical sciences and take units in microbiology and diseases caused by microorganisms.
 In addition to learning about the immune system, you will also study pathology and biochemistry.

 In year two you will study the cellular and molecular basis of human diseases caused by microorganisms, such as shigella and tuberculosis, and viruses including SARS-CoV-2.
 As well as learning about the immune response to a variety of infectious microbes, you will investigate how bacteria acquire antibiotic resistance.

 Our eBiolabs online resources will help you prepare for practical laboratory sessions in the first and second year.
+You will also have the opportunity to develop your transferable and employability skills in the Biomedical Research, Employability and Enterprise Skills unit in the second year.

 The four-year BSc Medical Microbiology with Study in Industry course is available via transfer after securing a placement during your second year.